-Fig. 2: The Query Tool Graphical explain
+Figure 2.1 - The Query Tool Graphical explain.

-After executing a query, you can view the result set or an EXPLAIN plan in the lower panel of the Query Tool.
+After executing a query, you can view the result set or an EXPLAIN plan in the lower panel of the Query Tool (see Figure 2.1).
 As with all PEM features, detailed online help text is available with the click of a button.

-Package Deployment
+3 Package Deployment

 The Package Deployment wizard walks you through the process of scheduling the installation of new packages or upgrades of existing packages.
-The PEM server must have internet access to deploy packages.
+Please note: the PEM server must have internet access to deploy packages for deployment.